 Encourage imagination and interaction

 Experts say that kids consider playtime a source of happiness.
-In addition to the physical benefits they provide, playgrounds can also serve as sources of interaction, engagement, discovery, and cooperation as well as increased creativity.
+In addition to the physical benefits they provide, preschool playground equipment can also serve as sources of interaction, engagement, discovery, and cooperation as well as increased creativity.
 These added benefits offer kids an enjoyable alternative to sedentary activities such as playing video games, which are all too often accompanied by consumption of high-fat snacks and sugary sodas.

 Build community support